-The MiBank Hibiscus card in PNG Micro Women's Bank Limited (WMBL) that has a customer base of over 41,000 women illustrates how different products look when they are designed for women.
+The MiBank Hibiscus card in PNG Women's Micro Bank Limited (WMBL) that has a customer base of over 41,000 women illustrates how different products look when they are designed for women.
 The account offers high interest, targeted savings, and offers flexible loan repayment for irregular earners.
 Onboarding involves training of women on how to use the product.
-WMBL's chief executive officer, Gunanidhi Das, has highlighted numerous success stories of women "market mama's" using savings as a steppingstone for loan applications.
-Gunanidhi Das, considers women to be "better re-payers of loans than men, and women are more likely to share their benefits with other family members".
+WMBL's chief executive Gunanidhi Das. highlighted numerous success stories of women "market mama's" using savings as a steppingstone for loan applications.
+Gunanidhi Das. considers women to be "better repayers of loans than men, and women are more likely to share their benefits with other family members".
 The women's micro bank products do not charge fees on their products for women, this is a first step in building trust as they guarantee there are no hidden costs, and it is an affordable service for women.
 The women's Micro bank also conducts community awareness to women in rural PNG about their products and services.